 What Grade Is Your Child In?

 For obvious reasons, the younger your children are, the easier it is to pull off a vacation during school time.
 It’s fairly easy to pull a child out for a few days in elementary school.
 Middle school becomes trickier, as students begin to rotate between multiple classes and teachers, and it becomes even more difficult in high school.
 Even the best students can fall behind easily and may have a difficult time catching up.

-Tips for Taking Your Child Out of School to Travel
+6 Tips for Taking Your Kids Out of School for Vacation

 Meet With Teacher(s) Beforehand

 Before you even book your trip, set up a time to meet with your child’s teacher(s).
 Ask, don’t tell.
 No educator will appreciate you waltzing in and announcing you’re pulling your kid from class for two weeks to go to Disney World.
 Let teachers know what your intended plans are, and ask how you both can work together to make the absence as seamless as possible.
-Remember that you are creating extra work for the teacher, and be appreciative.
+Remember that you’re creating extra work for the teacher, and be appreciative.
 Teachers have your child’s best academic interests at heart, and most have dealt with this situation many times.
 Listen to their advice.

 Teachers don’t like surprises when it comes to attendance.
 Let them know as far in advance as you possibly can about your trip, making sure to give them exact dates, and avoid making any changes to the itinerary once it’s approved.